lampapps/jabs/README.md

     ```bash
     # Example: Restore a specific file from a single tarball
-    # Make sure you are in the directory where you want the file restored!
     cd /path/to/restore/location/
-    tar -xzvf /media/backupdrive/jabs3/my-job-name/backup_set_YYYYMMDD_HHMMSS/001_archive.tar.gz path/inside/archive/to/your/file.txt
+    tar -xzvf /media/backupdrive/jabs4/my-job-name/backup_set_YYYYMMDD_HHMMSS/001_archive.tar.gz path/inside/archive/to/your/file.txt

     # Example: Restore a specific directory from a single tarball
-    tar -xzvf /media/backupdrive/jabs3/my-job-name/backup_set_YYYYMMDD_HHMMSS/002_archive.tar.gz path/inside/archive/to/your/directory/
+    tar -xzvf /media/backupdrive/jabs4/my-job-name/backup_set_YYYYMMDD_HHMMSS/002_archive.tar.gz path/inside/archive/to/your/directory/
     ```

-    *   Remember that if restoring a specific file from a *differential* backup, it represents the state of the file *at the time of that differential backup*.
+    *   If restoring a specific file from a *differential* backup, it represents the state of the file *at the time of that differential backup*.

 ## Directory Structure

 ```
-jabs3/
+jabs4/
 ├── app.py              # Flask web application
 ├── cli.py              # Command-line interface for running jobs
 ├── scheduler.py        # Script to trigger jobs based on schedules (run via cron)
 ├── requirements.txt    # Python dependencies
-├── config/             # Configuration files
-│   ├── default.yaml    # default configuration file for backup jobs, each backup job requires its own yaml file.
+├── config/             # YAML configuration files for backup jobs and dashboard
+│   ├── default.yaml
-│   └── drives.yaml     # (Optional) For dashboard monitoring
+│   └── drives.yaml
 ├── data/               # Data generated by the application
 │   ├── dashboard/
 │   │   └── events.json # List of backup events for the dashboard
 │   └── manifests/      # JSON manifests for backup sets (organized by job)
-├── core/               # Core backup and sync logic
+├── core/               # Core backup and sync logic (was 'jobs/')
 ├── logs/               # Log files
 │   ├── backup.log
 │   ├── scheduler.log